Are Boutique Hotels in the Maldives Worth Choosing Over Larger Resorts?

 This is not a limitation.
 It is the foundation of everything else.

 When a resort has 30 villas instead of 300, the staff-to-guest ratio changes completely.
 Your preferences are noted on arrival and remembered throughout your stay.
 Requests do not pass through three departments before being actioned.
-Therefore, the experience feels continuous rather than transactional during your entire stay.
+The experience feels continuous rather than transactional from the moment you arrive to the moment you leave.

 That is the difference that boutique travelers are actually paying for.